-Disaster Aid Bill Stalled After Republican Blocks House Vote
+$19.1 Billion Disaster Aid Bill Stalled After Republican Blocks House Vote

 The Senate reached an agreement on the legislation on Thursday after months of negotiations, including strong objections from President Trump over funding in the legislation for Puerto Rico.

 The bill includes specific provisions to speed money to communities recovering from tornadoes, hurricanes, drought, volcanoes and other natural disasters.
-It earmarks $3 billion for farms, places that were hit by flooding in the South and Midwest, nearly $800 million for the Army Corps of Engineers for rebuilding and investigations and more than $500 million for the Coast guard.
+It earmarks $3 billion for farms, places that were hit by flooding in the South and Midwest; nearly $800 million for the Army Corps of Engineers for rebuilding and investigations; and more than $500 million for the Coast Guard.

 The bill also includes $600 million in nutrition assistance for Puerto Rico and about $300 million for Community Development Block Grants for U.S. territory.
 The president had previously resisted sending additional money there, a stance that derailed talks on disaster funding in April.

-Roy said the bill should also include money for federal agencies managing an influx of migrants arriving the U.S. Border with Mexico--a major priority for President Trump.
+Roy said the bill should also include money for federal agencies managing an influx of migrants arriving at the U.S. border with Mexico — a major priority for Trump.

 The Senate decided not to include those funds because they proved too controversial and were holding up the broader agreement on disaster funding for communities hit by wildfires, tornadoes, drought, volcanoes and other natural events.